 UNIVERSITY OF WISCONSIN River Falls

-Dr. Butler received his Ph.D from Kansas University and is an international leader in research on the antibodies and antibody genes of cattle and swine, mucosal immunology and solid phase immunoassay.
-A recipient of a two distinguished veterinary immunologist awards, he has published over 240 articles; 29 in the 2011-2013.
-In September he will be a featured speaker at the 10th International Veterinary Immunology Symposium in Milan, Italy.
-He currently resides in Iowa City, IA where he recently retired as a Professor of Immunology and Microbiology at the Carver College of Medicine at the University of Iowa.
+Butler received his Ph.D. from Kansas University and is an international leader in research on the antibodies and antibody genes of cattle and swine, mucosal immunology and solid phase immunoassay.
+A recipient of a two distinguished veterinary immunologist awards, he has published more than 40 articles; 29 of them between 2011 and 2013.
+Butler lives in Iowa City, Iowa, where he recently retired as a professor of immunology and microbiology at the Carver College of Medicine at the University of Iowa.